 The water line surfaces because of the boat’s load and the characteristics of the ride.
 Once the transducer is on the waterline’s level, the aluminum boat will achieve its performance expectations.

-Steps on How to Mount a Transducer on an Aluminum Boat
+Steps for Mounting a Transducer on an Aluminum Boat

 Most boaters would likely mount the transducer on a transom since it’s unnecessary to have large holes on the boat’s bottom part.
 Also, you don’t have to worry about how to discard the interference of trailer bunks.